-Depending on the child’s circumstances, they may possibly have some behavioral issues that they will be provided counseling for.
+Depending on the child’s circumstances, they may have some behavioral issues that they will be provided counseling for.
 The expense of this is generally always paid for by the state.
 The child will need your transportation to and from those appointments.

-Some of these children were born to mothers who were addicted to drugs and whom will require special care and time.
+Some of these children were born to mothers who were addicted to drugs and who will require special care and time.
 You need to be open to getting that picture-perfect child out of your head right now.
 If they were not born to an addicted mother, then they are suffering something else that will require just as much attention.

 We must also be aware of the unfair myths and stereotypes associated with foster children.
 Those unfamiliar with the details of children in foster care mistakenly assume that foster children are somehow damaged goods; that they are unruly, troubled delinquents who may have aggressive tendencies that put them in the “naughty place for naughty children.”

 In reality, most of these children have suffered possible neglect, abuse, or lived in an unsafe or volatile home.
 There are cases, too, where the child has special needs that their biological family is incapable of, for whatever reason, meeting the needs of that child.

 Granted, foster children removed from traumatic situations or who are dealing with the grief of losing a family will have mental challenges that will require counseling.

 True, many will have challenges to overcome, but I think we can all agree that when balancing the pros of cons of being a foster parent, knowing we are helping guide these children through their healing is one of the biggest pros there is.